DefGuard/docs/deployment-strategies/standalone-package-based-installation.md

 #### Configuring NGINX reverse proxy with SSL

-Now, we are able to create our first nginx config for defguard core service with _my-server.defguard.net_.
+Now, we are able to create our first nginx config for Defguard core service with _my-server.defguard.net_.

 Create config file `/etc/nginx/site-available/my-server.defguard.net.conf`, example config file for _my-server.defguard.ent_ should look like this: